Becky Ostertag, Professor of Biology

 In addition to her research activity, Ostertag teaches a variety of courses in ecology, natural history, conservation, biostatistics, and theory and methods, among others.
 Many of her students participate in her field work and research.
 She’s also involved in program development.
 She co-wrote the National Science Foundation TCUP STEM grant for UH Hilo, which evolved into the Keaholoa Program.

-Further, she assisted in establishing the MS program in Tropical Conservation Biology and Environmental Science at UH Hilo.
-She’s served on admissions, student advising, and curricula committees.
+Further, she assisted in establishing the graduate program in tropical conservation biology and environmental science at UH Hilo.
+She’s also served on admissions, student advising, and curricula committees.

 Education